How to treat skin rashes and itching? Skin diseases accompanied by itching and pimples. Itchy rash

 It mainly appears as a response to food or drug intolerance, and can also occur after the administration of serum in the treatment of the underlying disease.

-The places of localization on the chest and limbs speak about the allergic nature:
+Localizations on the chest and limbs indicate an allergic nature:

 • appear unexpectedly and quickly;